zchee/golang-wiki/Courses.md

   * Go was used this fall at the University of Tromsø: INF-2202 Concurrent and System Level Programming http://uit.no/studietilbud/emner/emne?p_document_id=330794

   * Norwegian University of Science and Technology: TTK4145 Real-Time Programming http://www.itk.ntnu.no/fag/TTK4145/information/

+  * University of Stavanger, Norway.
+We use Go to build a replicated state machine based on Paxos in DAT520 Distributed Systems. http://www.uis.no/studies/study-courses/?code=DAT520_1&parentcat=9835

 # Commercial Go Training